PLSysSec/cse291-fall16/content/assignments/secverilog.md

    about these?

 2. Suppose you wanted to enforce IFC at run-time instead of statically.
-What are 2 challenges with this (e.g. in trying to implement a MIPS processor)?
+What are 2 challenges with such an approach (e.g., in trying to implement a MIPS processor)?